patricklam/plam.new-webpage/content/post/20210114-presentation-tips.md

 ---

+*Updated January 3, 2022 for Winter 2022 offering of SASE.*

-In which I share my opinions about what makes for a good paper presentation for a graduate seminar course, [ECE 750-T5](/sase-2021).
+In which I share my opinions about what makes for a good paper presentation for a graduate seminar course, say [ECE 750-T5](/sase-2022).

 # Logistics
 We'll aim for talks of about 30 minutes.
-During the synchronous meeting time we will start with the presenter's evaluation and talk about the strengths and weaknesses of each paper and how it can inspire your future work (whether academic or industrial).
+During the discussion period (Wednesdays), the presenter will kick off the discussion by summarizing their evaluation, and we'll talk about the strengths and weaknesses of each paper and how it can inspire your future work (whether academic or industrial).

-Please upload your talks 24 hours before the scheduled class time (whenever that ends up being) and share the URL with the class.
+Please upload your talks by Tuesday 4pm Eastern and share the URL with the class.

-I am going to give you e-mail feedback on content and on presentation style (i.e. how well you spoke and how good your slides are) soon after you record it.
+I am going to give you e-mail feedback on content and on presentation style (i.e. how well you spoke and how good your slides are) soon after you record it; if we have in-person meetings I can provide this feedback in person on Tuesdays, as well as by e-mail.

 # The talk itself